pingidentity/pingidentity-cdr-sandbox/docs/quickstart.md

     Default Value: https://sso.data-holder.local/as/authorization.oauth2<br>
     The DR_CLIENT-authorization_endpoint value represents the OAUTH2 compliant end point that is required by the CDR Security profile to obtain a valid datat sharing token.
 The end point is hosted by PingAccess to enforce MTLS as well as provide for the ability to capture the value of the minted refresh token.
 You will need to ensure hosts files or DNS are updated to reflect the appropriate IP addresses for the containers once the sandbox is running if you change this value.<br>

-    You will need to update this value if you update BASE_HOSTNAME.
+    You will need to update this value if you update BASE_HOSTNAME.<br>

 * DR_CLIENT-ss_redirect_uri